Tony Stewart's Success and Achievements in Timeline

 On January 31, 2020, Tony Stewart was inducted into the NASCAR Hall of Fame alongside the 11th Hall of Fame class.

-In 2021, Tony Stewart got a podium finish in the inaugural SRX Series race, swept the two dirt track races, and won the championship by 45 points over Ernie Francis Jr.
+In 2021, Tony Stewart won the Superstar Racing Experience (SRX) Series championship after securing a podium finish in the inaugural race and sweeping the dirt track races, ultimately winning by 45 points.

-2022: Inducted into the National Sprint Car Hall of Fame
+2022: Induction into National Sprint Car Hall of Fame

-In 2022, Tony Stewart was inducted into the National Sprint Car Hall of Fame.
+In 2022, Tony Stewart was inducted into the National Sprint Car Hall of Fame, adding to his legacy in auto racing.